 The cover part of this assembly will not come apart.
 Rotate the pilot assembly out from behind the cover to access.
 The pilot light assembly should now be visible.

 Remove the two hex headed slot screws that hold the pilot assembly together, (be careful as this is where the item may fall apart) you can now separate the pilot light components to individually look at and check to see that there is no obstruction anywhere.

 The middle part of the bracket is the pilot light (with a mushroom looking top on it) Take the mushroom and stalk part out, check inside the mixing chamber (mushroom stalk) for obstructions.
 Look for grease, or insects or something small that has made its way into this chamber.
 Remove any foreign objects, clean any grease away.
 Blow out with compressed air if possible.
 If you fail to find anything foreign, the pilot light will need to be replaced.

 Yes.
-Firstly remove burner from roaster.
+Firstly remove the burner from the roaster.

 The flame should be large enough to encase the tip of the thermocouple.
-If not, tip burner upside down, and on the base of the pilot light there is a hexagonal cap with a screwdriver slot. (ensure the pilot light is not on for this procedure.)
+If not, tip burner upside down, and on the base of the pilot light, there is a hexagonal cap with a screwdriver slot. (ensure the pilot light is not on for this procedure.)

-Remove the hexagonal cap where you will find another screw driver slot, this one is brass.
+Remove the hexagonal cap where you will find another screwdriver slot, this one is brass.

 Turn this slot anti-clockwise a couple of degrees only.
-Then replace the cap, turn burner back over and re-light the pilot light.
+Then replace the cap, turn the burner back over and re-light the pilot light.
 This should have increased the size of the flame.
 If it is still not big enough, repeat this process until it is.